turtler12/Muon/README.md

 ## Hyperparameter tuning

-If you're replacing an already-tuned AdamW with Muon, the only thing you should need to tune is Muon's learning rate.
-The AdamW hyperparameters should be set to whatever you were already using.
+Typically, the default values of momentum (0.95), nesterov (True), and ns_steps (5) work well.
+The only hyperparameter which must be tuned is the learning rate.

 ## Benchmarks